Richland, Washington: Outdoor activities

-Richland has developed a number of parks, several of them fronting on the Columbia and Yakima Rivers.
+Richland has developed a number of parks, several of them fronting the Columbia and Yakima Rivers.
 The rivers provide boating, water skiing, fishing, kayaking and waterfowl hunting opportunities.

 Richland is included in a bike trail system in the Tri-Cities which is named The Sacagawea Heritage Trail.
 The trail is a scenic river ride along the Columbia River through the Tri-Cities of Kennewick, Richland and Pasco.
 It is a 23-mile multipurpose blacktop loop trail on both sides of the river from Sacagawea State Park at the confluence of the Snake and Columbia Rivers up to the I-182 bridge at the Columbia Point Marina on the upper end.
-Three bridges join the trails on both sides, providing a number of ride options.
+Three bridges join the trails on both sides, providing several ride options.
 There are numerous trailheads and access parking spots along the route.

-Richland lies within a semi-arid, shrub-steppe environment, and has a number of interesting natural areas within or adjacent to the city:
+Richland lies within a semi-arid, shrub-steppe environment, and has many interesting natural areas within or adjacent to the city: